Primary

 Moveable+Alphabet.jpg

-Language- Formal material lay foundation for writing and reading, as well as informal activities to broaden spoken language experience aiding the children to explore language and communication.
+Language- Formal material lays the foundation for writing and reading, as well as informal activities to broaden spoken language experience aiding the children to explore language and communication.

 • Developing spoken language: Vocabulary Enrichment Cards, Sound Games